Madeleine Tchuente: Career

 Professional Tchuente practiced as a pharmacist, specializing in the distribution of medications in Bafoussam.

 Political career

 Tchuente entered politics with the establishment of the Democratic Rally of the Cameroonian People (RDPC).
 Over the years, she held various positions within the party, including serving as a member of the OFRDPC national office in 1990, a member of the RDPC central committee in 1997, and a member of the commission of political affairs during the extraordinary congresses of 1996, 2001, and 2006.
-She also served as general rapporteur during the extraordinary congress of July 21, 2006.
+She also served as general rapporteur during the extraordinary congress of 21 July 2006.
 Additionally, she is the president of the RDPC section of Mifi.
-On December 8, 2004, she was appointed Minister of Scientific Research and Innovation, a position she has retained through subsequent ministerial reshuffles.
+On 8 December 2004 she was appointed Minister of Scientific Research and Innovation, a position she has retained through subsequent ministerial reshuffles.
+Madeleine Tchuente is currently serving as Cameroon’s Minister of Scientific Research and Innovation (MINRESI) as of 2025.